kayaei/pands-project/README.md

 ##### i.
 Histogram All Species

-The purpose of this Histogram is to present the entire dataset concidering all 3 species *Setosa, Versicolor and Virginica* treated as one dataset with its 4 different attributes *Sepal_length, Sepal_Width, Petal_length, Petal_Width*, so each attribute is shown in a sperate histogram so a total of 4 histograms altogether.
+The purpose of this Histogram is to present the entire dataset considering all 3 species *Setosa, Versicolor and Virginica* treated as one dataset with its 4 different attributes *Sepal_length, Sepal_Width, Petal_length, Petal_Width*, so each attribute is shown in a sperate histogram so a total of 4 histograms altogether.
 Here is the *Histogram-All-Species* python script;

 ```python
 # Etem Kaya 12-Apr-2019